oarko/SF-ToolsPHP/API_DOC_EN.md

 | 22+sizeof(SubStates)+1 | uint8[] | ServerName | UTF-8 encoded Server Name, as set by the player |

 #### UniqeID (unit64) (LE)
-This is the same UID that was used to request the message in **_Little Endian_** format
+>This is the same UID that was used to request the message in **_Little Endian_** format

-example:
+Example:
 | 8 Bytes (hex) | Example Value (int) |
 |--|--|
 |2F E1 F5 66 00 00 00 00 | 1727389999.546 |
 #### ServerState  (uint8)
-A single byte denoting the status of the server based on this table:
+>A single byte denoting the status of the server based on this table:

 | ServerState | Condition | Description |
 |--|---|--------|
 | 0 | Offline | The server is offline.
 Servers will never send this as a response |